Peter J. Durow, Artistic Director

 Lisa Streckert, Alto

-After developing her love of music through piano, flute, and voice lessons, and the MN Opera's "Project Opera" youth program, Lisa went on to receive her B.A. in Music from Concordia College in Moorhead, MN, where she was involved in choir, band, and vocal jazz ensemble.
+Lisa received her B.A. in Music from Concordia College in Moorhead, MN, where she was involved in choir, band, and vocal jazz ensemble.
 She currently lives in West St. Paul and is an administrative assistant at a Christian high school.
-Lisa keeps busy by singing with From Age to Age (now in her fourth season) and her church worship band, reading and writing in coffee shops, and daydreaming about living in England again.
+After school she enjoys teaching voice lessons and assisting with the chapel band.
+Lisa keeps busy by singing with From Age to Age (now in her fifth season) and her church worship band, reading and writing in coffee shops, and planning her next European adventure.

 Raymond Finzel, Tenor